Rasbats/plugins-1/README.md

-# OpenCPN Developer Manual Antora Playbook Testing
+# OpenCPN Developer Manual Antora Playbook

 This repo contains the playbook which collects the various manual parts and builds the HTML.
 Committed documents in the docs/